You-sha/Restaurant-Ratings-Prediction/readme.md

 **Important Note:** **We are not going to include the features ```Rating color``` and ```Rating text``` in this list.
 Their inclusion will not result in an actually useful model.**

-# Model Building and Tuning
+# <p align="center"> Model Building and Tuning </p>

----
+Now, using these features, we are going to build models to predict our target variable.

 ## Building